sparkflows/sparkflows-docs/docs/operations/performance.rst

 Fire
 ++++

-By default fire-ui maximum and minimum memory allocated is ``-Xmx2548m -Xms1356m``
+By default fire maximum and minimum memory allocated is ``-Xmx2548m -Xms1356m``

 you can increase maximum to ``-Xmx4096m``